THINGS TO KNOW

 First Aid Kit: Essential when minor first aid is needed while on the water.
 Ocean sickness medication: Ginger chews.

 At the Cabo airport your "Shuttle driver" holding a sign (Sleeper group or Pat Sleeper) will transport us, as soon as we are all assembled with our luggage.
 Walk out the front door; across the little road onto the next sidewalk where a driver with a sign is waiting.
-Our driver Octavio is either the 10th booth or last: call out his name as you get to the 10th booth, please..
+Our driver Octavio & Isriel are the 10th booth AKA last booth - call out his name as you get to the 10th booth, please..
 They are wearing "pink" shirts.
 Thank you.

-Be sure to tip your airport helpers "at the airport"; AND, DRIVER at the lodge - thank you.
+Be sure to tip your airport helpers "at the airport"; AND, DRIVER at the lodge $10.00 each way - thank you.

 Shuttle: On the ride to the Sea of Cortez, this takes about 2 - 2 3/4 hr...
 Depending on stops; we will stop if needed for personal needs.
 We will stop for alcohol and mixes.